PRECIOUS-Gold falls further from 9-week high after upbeat U.S. data

 * Gold slides from peak of $1,112/oz, highest since Nov

-NEW YORK/LONDON, Jan 8 (Reuters) - Gold fell further from an earlier nine-week high but was still on track for its strongest week since August on Friday as stronger-than-expected U.S. payrolls data boosted the dollar and stock markets, shoring up a recovery in equities.
+LONDON, Jan 8 (Reuters) - Gold fell further from an earlier nine-week high on Friday as stronger-than-expected U.S. payrolls data boosted the dollar and stock markets, shoring up a recovery in equities from this week’s rout.

 The Labor Department said U.S. job growth surged in December, and revised employment for the prior two months sharply higher, suggesting that a recent manufacturing-led slowdown in economic growth would be temporary.

-“(These are) very strong numbers, good for the U.S. dollar,” said Georgette Boele, analyst at ABN Amro.
+“(These are) very strong numbers, good for the U.S. dollar,” Georgette Boele, analyst at ABN Amro, said.
 “The U.S. dollar is the most important negative driver for gold prices, so this will add pressure.”

 A strong report could be seen as prompting the Federal Reserve to lift interest rates at a faster pace.
 Rising rates typically weigh on gold, as they lift the opportunity cost of holding non-yielding assets, while boosting the dollar.